 |hLockWrite||Lock in write mode: the written record will be locked in write mode.
 This record can be read by another application but it cannot be modified by another application.
 Only the current application can modify it or unlock it.|

 Lock options will have no effect if the OLE DB provider or Native Connector (also called Native Access) does not support locks.

 By default, the "automatic identifier" item is automatically updated when a record is added into a data file.

 - If the database generates an automatic identifier, the HFSQL engine keeps this value.
-If the hForceIdAuto or hSetIdAuto constant is specified, the HFSQL engine replaces the generated value by the requested value.
+If the hForceIDAuto or hSetIDAuto constant is specified, the HFSQL engine replaces the generated value by the desired value.

 - If no automatic identifier is generated by the database, the HFSQL engine generates the value and assigns it to the automatic identifier.